STRINGSTRING

 HCRTR1

 Orexin receptor type 1; Moderately selective excitatory receptor for orexin-A and, with a lower affinity, for orexin-B neuropeptide.
-Triggers an increase in cytoplasmic Ca(2+) levels in response to orexin-A binding; Belongs to the G-protein coupled receptor 1 family
+Triggers an increase in cytoplasmic Ca(2+) levels in response to orexin-A binding.

 HCRTR2

 Orexin receptor type 2; Nonselective, high-affinity receptor for both orexin-A and orexin-B neuropeptides.
-Triggers an increase in cytoplasmic Ca(2+) levels in response to orexin-A binding; Hypocretin receptors
+Triggers an increase in cytoplasmic Ca(2+) levels in response to orexin-A binding.

 PMCH

-Pro-MCH; MCH may act as a neurotransmitter or neuromodulator in a broad array of neuronal functions directed toward the regulation of goal-directed behavior, such as food intake, and general arousal.
-May also have a role in spermatocyte differentiation; Belongs to the melanin-concentrating hormone family
+Neuropeptide-glutamic acid-isoleucine; MCH may act as a neurotransmitter or neuromodulator in a broad array of neuronal functions directed toward the regulation of goal-directed behavior, such as food intake, and general arousal.
+May also have a role in spermatocyte differentiation; Belongs to the melanin-concentrating hormone family.

 HLA-DQB1